cryptpad/documentation/user_guide/user_account.rst

 User settings for the :ref:`app_rich_text` application.

-..
-XXX remove if we remove the setting

 -  **Editor’s maximum width**: Switch between page mode (default) that limits the width of the text editor, and using the full width of the screen.